yousseffissal/CS50_Final_Project_Youssef_Fissal/README.md

     ✔️ Confirmation pop-ups for sensitive actions like delete/logout.
     ✔️ Fully styled dashboard using style2.css and powered by script.js.
     ✔️ Download button for exporting the table data to a CSV file with proper formatting.

+🧮 Accept Selected Registrations:

+    ✔️ "Accept Selected" button has been added, allowing admins to select multiple registrations using checkboxes and mark them as accepted in bulk.
+Accepted entries display a green "Accepted" label.

+🗃️ is_accepted Database Integration:

+    ✔️ The registrations table includes an is_accepted field.
+The system checks and updates this field when accepting members from 0 to 1, enabling admin tracking of confirmed entries.

 🎯 Why This File Matters: